Activated Carbon Cat Litter: How It Works

 What Is Activated Carbon?

 Activated carbon (also called activated charcoal) is carbon that's been processed to have millions of tiny pores.
-This creates an enormous surface area—one gram of activated carbon has the surface area of a football field.
+This creates an enormous internal surface area, which is why it is often used where gases need to be adsorbed rather than masked.

 Absorption vs Adsorption: The Key Difference